Safe Output-Feedback Adaptive Optimal Control of Input-Constrained Control-Affine Nonlinear Systems: Simulation Results

 \subsection{Results}

-For the first study in Section~\ref{subsection:simStudy1}, focused on ensuring safety within the set $\mathcal{S}$, it is evident from Figure~\ref{fig:safetySim1} that the RLCBF-based controller, developed in this study, adheres to the safety constraints even when utilizing the approximate controller is designed in \eqref{eq:uApp}.
+For the first study in Section~\ref{subsection:simStudy1}, focused on ensuring safety within the set $\mathcal{S}$, it is evident from Figure~\ref{fig:safetySim1} that the RLCBF-based controller, developed in this study, adheres to the safety constraints even when utilizing the approximate controller designed in \eqref{eq:uApp}.
 This robust performance stems from adding the robustifying term in \eqref{eq:compensationTerm} to account for any difference between the exact and approximate feedback control policy.
 In contrast, relying solely on LCBFs, as depicted in Figure~\ref{fig:safetySim1}, proves inadequate in guaranteeing safety.
 For the obstacle avoidance problem, it can be observed that the LCBF approach also falls short in circumventing the red circular obstacle.
 Conversely, the RLCBF-based method ensures that system trajectories in \eqref{eq:simDyn} steer clear of the red obstacle while regulating towards the origin.

 Figures \ref{fig:stateSim1} and \ref{fig:stateSim2} show that the trajectories of the actual state and state estimates converge to the same values and are regulated to the origin for both problems, thereby demonstrating the effectiveness of the designed LMI-based observer for state estimation of output-feedback nonlinear systems and validating the stability results developed in Section~\ref{section:stateEstimator}.
 The weight estimates, as depicted in Figures \ref{fig:weightsSim1} and \ref{fig:weightsSim2}, are shown to be UUB.
-Additionally, the trajectory of the approximate safety-aware controller remains bounded (Figures~\ref{fig:controlSim1} and \ref{fig:controlSim2}) while maintaining the stability of the closed-loop system as it simultaneously learns the optimal value function.
+While Figures \ref{fig:weightsSim1} and \ref{fig:weightsSim2} show that the learning algorithm converges quickly, it cannot be claimed that the estimates of the weights converge to their true values since the true value function and hence the exact critic weights are unknown.
+Figures~\ref{fig:controlSim1} and \ref{fig:controlSim2} show that the trajectory of the approximate safety-aware controller remains bounded while maintaining the stability of the closed-loop system as it simultaneously learns the optimal value function.